Kingxukai/linux/Documentation/gpu/amdgpu/driver-misc.rst

 GPU Product Information
 =======================

-Information about the GPU can be obtained on certain cards via sysfs
+Information about the woke GPU can be obtained on certain cards via sysfs

 product_name